 This academy, intended for more advanced students, will take participants on an in-depth exploration of perhaps the most difficult era in American history, the Civil War.

 Through a thorough analysis of the writings and actions of Abraham Lincoln and others, participants in this academy will encounter and discuss the fundamental questions about America that nearly tore it apart during the 1860s.
 Did the Declaration of Independence promise equality for all?
 Was the Constitution a pro-slavery or anti-slavery document?
 Why did Lincoln call the idea that “all mean are created equal” a “proposition” rather than a self-evident truth?
 What was proven by the outcome of the Civil War?

-Though many of the conflicts that caused the Civil War, most notably the institution of slavery, are now resolved in American political discourse, some persist and continue to shape American politics to this day.
+Though many of the conflicts that caused the Civil War, most notably the institution of slavery, are now resolved in American political discourse, some persist and continue to shape American politics.

-Participants in the Academy will receive two elective credits in Political Science from Ashland University that may either be used towards a degree at Ashland or transferred to another institution.
-The Academy costs $750 which covers all instruction materials, the college credit, room and board (including all meals), transportation to and from a local airport (if necessary), and all daily activities.
+Participants in the Academy will receive one elective credit in Political Science from Ashland University that may either be used towards a degree at Ashland or transferred to another institution.
+The Academy costs $250 which covers all instructional materials, the college credit, room and board (including all meals), transportation to and from a local airport (if necessary), and all daily activities.
 All participants will be housed in air-conditioned double-occupancy dormitories on the campus of Ashland University.
-Male and female participants will be housed on separate floors.

-To apply for the Ashbrook Academy, click here and fill out our online application.
+To apply for any of the Ashbrook Academies, click here and fill out our online application.
 As part of the application, you will be asked to write a brief essay explaining your interest in the Academy.
 A letter of recommendation from someone who knows you academically is also required.